davexre/Annealer-PCB/README.md

  - I2C connector to add an LCD or other I2C based device
  - Reset button

+ You can find a [Bill of Materials](BOM.md) in this repository, too.

  ## IMPORTANT NOTE

  If you use the I2C connector, be aware that you cannot use Proximity sensor 2 or Thermistor 2 on some boards (like